BhavaniS-ICOM/WarehouseAPI/README.md

  `npm start` Run the command in the terminal to start the server

 ## API
+Express is used to create routes

 ### getAllProducts
-Get all the products and their article inventory
+`/getAllProducts` - Get all the products and their article inventory

 ### sellProduct
-Express is used to create routes
-`/getAllProducts` - Read all the products from products.json `/sellProduct` - Remove the product and update the article inventory accordingly
+ `/sellProduct` - Remove the product and update the article inventory accordingly

 ### Improvements